akanksha-r/modulome_paeru1.0/README.md

      * Contains files extracted from external repositories e.g. KEGG and GO enrichments

   * iModulondb
     * Includes files to build iModulondb website

+  * Interim
+      * Contains data processed by pipeline and which is also required for further analysis

+  * Processed Data
+      * Includes the final data used for ICA analysis such as X, M, and A matrices as well as metadata and the Transcriptional Regulatory Netwrok (TRN) files

+  * Raw Data
+      * Contains the transcripts count and multiqc files of the data form SRA

+  * Sequence Files
+      * Includes sequence files for <i> P. aeruginosa</i> PAO1

+* Notebooks